-Above all, charity trustees must ensure that any benefit to people other than those the charity was set up to help is:

-a result of carrying out their charity’s purposes and

-is incidental.

-Paying volunteer expenses is not regarded as a private benefit, provided these are genuinely incurred expenses.
+Paying a volunteer’s expenses (for example, for travel) is not a private benefit as long as the costs are genuine.

-The Commission has produced a Purposes and public benefit toolkit, which includes a section on identifying private benefit.
-It is available in the Registration support section of our website.
+Our Purposes and public benefit toolkit has a section that explains how to identify private benefit.
+You can find it in the Registration support area of our website.

 Restricting access to facilities

-If a charity runs a facility for the public benefit, it may place restrictions on access, for example on
+If your charity runs a facility for the public benefit, you might need to limit:

+Who can use the facility

-who can access the facility
+What they can use at the facility

-what can be accessed

-when it can be accessed.

-The reason why the restriction on public access is necessary will need to be explained by the charity.
+When they can use the facility.

+If you make restrictions, you must be able to explain why they are needed.

-There is no set requirement for a charity’s opening hours.
-However, as a matter of good practice, charity trustees should ensure that the facility is available frequently enough to cater for all types of visitors given the nature of the facility provided by the charity.
+There are no rules about opening hours.
+However, it’s good practice to make your facility available often enough to cater for everyone who might use it.
+Think about who will need the facility and when they can (and can’t) visit.

-Charity trustees must ensure they comply with the law regarding access to facilities.
-For example, where appropriate, charity trustees must take into account any legal rules about providing access to facilities by people with a disability.
+There are rules on access to facilities.
+For example, where appropriate, you must make adjustments so disabled people can use your facility.

-Membership

-In some cases, people must be members of a charity in order to benefit, while in other cases, the benefit extends beyond the membership.

-Charity trustees cannot adopt an arbitrary method of implementing a membership policy to ensure, for example, that the membership does not contain people who might not agree with them.
-Access to membership may, in certain circumstances, be properly limited where this is linked to the charity's purposes.
-For example,
+Introducing a membership policy

+You might decide to introduce a membership policy because/to… .

+If you do introduce a membership policy, make sure you never set membership conditions for personal reasons (for example, to exclude people who disagree with your charity’s views).

+Some membership policies limit the benefits of a charity’s work to its members.
+Others allow the wider public to benefit too.

+When only members can benefit

+In some circumstances, you can use a membership scheme to limit who can benefit from your charity’s work.
+Always link your limits to your charity’s purposes.
+Here are some examples of when this membership policy is appropriate:

-membership might be limited to people living in a particular geographical area
+You need to limit membership to people who live in a specific geographical area, such as a town or district.

-where practical reasons dictate a limit on membership numbers, such as limited space or where there is limited access to recreational facilities for health and safety reasons.
-In such cases it is reasonable to have a waiting list for membership provided the next available membership is offered on a 'first come, first served' basis.
+You need to limit the number of members for practical reasons, such as only having enough space for a certain number of people or for health and safety reasons.
+(You could then use a waiting list, where the next available place is offered to the person who has waited longest.)

-where a particular membership structure is a suitable way of carrying out the charity’s purposes for the public benefit, provided that all those who might benefit can apply to join and there are objective criteria for deciding membership
+A membership structure is a suitable way of fulfilling your charity’s purposes for the public benefit.
+If so, you must allow everyone who might benefit to apply, and the conditions for joining must be based on facts (not judgements or opinions).

+When people can benefit without being a member

-Where people do not have to be members to benefit, then a restricted membership is not relevant.
+If people don’t have to be members to benefit, a restricted membership is not relevant.

-For example, in the case of a professional body or learned society, membership may be restricted to members of a particular profession or to people who have certain academic qualifications.
-However, the wider public may benefit from:
+For example, a professional body may only allow people who work in that profession to join.
+However, the wider public can still benefit from:

-articles published by the learned society
+Articles published by the professional body

-the application of the knowledge to relieve sickness gained by a medical professional from being a member of a professional body or learned society.
+The knowledge gained by a member of the professional body (for example, a nurse using their knowledge to ease a patient’s pain).

-Charging
+Charging for services

+Some charities ask people to pay a fee for using their services or facilities.
+Payments can be small or large, and they can be one-off or regular.

-Some charities charge for the services or facilities they offer.
-These charges can range from something small to a large, annual fee or a one–off payment.
-Charities usually have these charges because the services or facilities they provide are expensive to run or they need to charge in order to operate.
-For example, a charity might charge:
+You may need to charges fees because your charity’s services or facilities are expensive to run or because otherwise your charity wouldn’t be able to do its work.
+For example, your charity might charge people:

-a membership fee, which helps pay to hire a local community centre
+A membership fee to help pay for hiring a local community centre

-an hourly fee for use of the internet on its premises
+An hourly fee for using the internet in its office

-an entry fee to visit the historic property it manages
+An entry fee for visiting a stately home it manages

-a fee to provide meals to older people.
+A fee for providing meals to older people.